Contradusta walkeri: Description

 The shells of these common cowries reach on average 19–23 mmof length, with a minimum size of 14 mm and a maximum size of 39 mm.
-The shape is usually oval, the dorsum surface is smooth and shiny, the basic color is pale brown, with a wide dark brown trasversal band and some small irregular brown patches on the top.
+The shape is usually oval, the dorsum surface is smooth and shiny, the basic color is pale brown, with a wide darker brown trasversal band and some small irregular brown patches on the top.
 The margins are white, with several brown dots.
 The base may be white, purple or cream and the wide and sinuous aperture shows long labial teeth.
 The interior of the shell may be purple.
 In the living cowries the mantle is transparent, with short sensorial papillae.